 Binge drinking trends have statistically not changed much overall since the 1980’s but heavy drinking among college students is still a problem.
 Problem drinking can begin anytime in adolescence on through adulthood.
-Learn some important talking points to share with college students about binge drinking, risks and how to moderate drinking behavior.
+Learn some important talking points to share with college students about binge drinking, risks, and how to moderate drinking behavior.

 Heavy drinking can lead to many detrimental health risks including:

 It can be difficult for some individuals to know personal limits and when to quit drinking.
-The individual will continue drinking to produce a desired effect, not knowing the risk of alcohol poisoning is increasing.
+The individual will continue drinking to produce the desired effect, not knowing the risk of alcohol poisoning is increasing.
 A high alcohol threshold is not a positive indicator, it can actually put an individual at risk for potential health problems.

 Alcoholism and substance abuse issues tend to increase for some individuals with a genetic predisposition.
-Some heavy drinkers can cut back on drinking without treatment while others struggle to be released of negative substance abuse patterns and coping behaviors.
+Some heavy drinkers can cut back on drinking without treatment while others struggle to be released from negative substance abuse patterns and coping behaviors.
 Treatment programs generally provide some benefit to individuals in this case.

-Heaving drinking can increase a person’s potential for addiction but substance abuse patterns also escalate the likelihood of experiencing mental health issues including anxiety, depression, aggression and eating disorders.
+Heaving drinking can increase a person’s potential for addiction but substance abuse patterns also escalate the likelihood of experiencing mental health issues including anxiety, depression, aggression, and eating disorders.
 A negative cycle of substance abuse can develop to cope with mental health conditions.
 Treatment by a doctor or facility which supports co-occurring substance use and mental health disorders can ensure proper care for an affected individual.

 Social media tends to normalize drinking culture and behavior.
 A picture is painted which makes heavy drinking lifestyles seem glamorous without the risk involved.
-Teens and college age students are more heavily influenced by peer and social groups than adults and are at a higher risk of disordered behavior around drinking as a result of social influences.
+Teens and college-age students are more heavily influenced by peer and social groups than adults and are at a higher risk of disordered behavior around drinking as a result of social influences.

 Knowledge is power.
-Informing a teenage or college aged student about risky drinking behavior can open the door for positive dialogue on creating a more healthy lifestyle.
+Informing a teenage or college-aged student about risky drinking behavior can open the door for positive dialogue on creating a more healthy lifestyle.